hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

 	$ hyper run nginx -v vol-z93clfg6:/data myweb myweb

-> `-v vol-z93clfg6:/data` tells Hyper_ to mount the volumes you just created to the new container under the path `/data`.
+> `-v vol-z93clfg6:/data` tells Hyper_ to mount the volume onto the container under the path `/data`.

 ### 4. Associate a floating IP
 To enable public Internet access to the container, you need to associate a floating IP address to the container: